Copa Libertadores: The "Sueño Libertador"

 The Sueño Libertador ("Liberator Dream") is a promotional phrase used by sports journalism in the context of winning or attempting to win the Copa Libertadores.
 Thus, when a team gets eliminated from the competition, it is said that the team has awakened from the liberator dream.
 The project normally starts after the club wins its national league (which grants them the right to compete in the following year's Copa Libertadores).

-It is common for clubs to spend large sums of money to win the Copa Libertadores.
+It is very common for clubs to spend large sums of money to win the Copa Libertadores.
 In 1998 for example, Vasco da Gama spent $10 million to win the competition, and in 1998, Palmeiras, managed by Luiz Felipe Scolari, brought Júnior Baiano among other players, winning the 1999 Copa Libertadores.
 The tournament is highly regarded among its participants.
 In 2010, players from Guadalajara stated that they would rather play in the Copa Libertadores final than appear in a friendly against Spain, then reigning world champions, and dispute their national league.
 Similarly, after their triumph in the 2010 Copa do Brasil, several Santos players made it known that they wished to stay at the club and participate in the 2011 Copa Libertadores, despite having multimillion-dollar contracts lined up for them at clubs participating in the UEFA Champions League, such as Chelsea of England and Lyon of France.

 Former Boca Juniors goalkeeper Óscar Córdoba has stated that the Copa Libertadores was the most prestigious trophy he won in his career (above the Argentine league, Intercontinental Cup, etc.)